cosmos/ibc/spec/ics-18-relayer-algorithms/README.md

 ### Motivation

-In the IBC protocol, a blockchain can only record the *intention* to send particular data to another chain.
-Physical datagram relay must be performed by off-chain infrastructure.
+In the IBC protocol, a blockchain can only record the *intention* to send particular data to another chain — it does not have direct access to a network transport layer.
+Physical datagram relay must be performed by off-chain infrastructure with access to a transport layer such as TCP/IP.
 This standard defines the concept of a *relayer* algorithm, executable by an off-chain process with the ability to query chain state, to perform this relay.

 ### Definitions